 The Western Division is pleased to announce that applications for its graduate-level student scholarships are now being solicited.
-This scholarship program provides up to $3,000 annually in scholarships to masters or doctoral students in the general area of fisheries science with one to three awards to individual students.
+This Eugene Maughan Graduate Student Scholarship provides up to $5,000 annually to masters or doctoral students in the general area of fisheries science with one to three awards to individual students.
 Beginning in 2002, the Sustainable Fisheries Foundation established the William Trachtenberg Memorial Scholarship Fund, which augments the Western Division scholarship program.
 This fund provides up to $600 annually to a graduate-level student conducting studies on fisheries sustainability.
 Applications for the Western Division scholarship program will automatically be considered for the Sustainable Fisheries Foundation scholarship program as well.
 An award committee of five fisheries scientists from the Western Division will make the decision regarding the award of scholarships from both programs.
 Selection criteria include demonstration of:

 1. Excellent scholarship as evidenced by grades in rigorous course work during the last 60 hours as an undergraduate and during graduate studies.